 The Front Range Harness – Everyday Use

-The front range harness is the perfect harness for everyday adventures, be it a walk around the neighborhood, a trip to the beach, city destination, or a hike because it’s sturdy, yet lightweight and super easy to put on.
+The front range harness is a good harness for everyday adventures, be it a walk around the neighborhood, a trip to the beach, city destination, or a hike because it’s sturdy, yet lightweight and easy to put on.

 For the past year, Missy has been doing all of these activities with the medium size front range harness in orange (as of last year, it was only available in a few colors, orange being one of them – the harnesses JUST became available in many more colors!).